Episode 17: He’s Able

 Q1027 Congregation: Applause, cheers, music playing

-The children, between the ages of 5 and 12 slept anywhere they could between takes at the Producer’s Workshop.
-Spread out on the floor and under tables they rested until it was their turn.
-Then, wiping the sleep from their eyes they donned headphones and delivering the same enthusiasm they would Sunday mornings, belted out a giant “Welcome.”
-Musically, “Welcome” is the most lighthearted, carefree song on the album.
+Musically, “Welcome!” is the most lighthearted, carefree song on the album.
 Personally, it has always reminded me of the theme to Sesame Street.
 But for many former members, who knew the little personalities behind the voices, the song is a brutal reminder of just how much potential was wasted on November 18, 1978.

 [“Walking with You Father” playing]

 Jack Arnold Beam: “Walking with You Father” was Shirley Smith and Deanna Wilkinson.
-“Hold on, Brother” was the whole choir and Deanna Wilkinson sang.
+“Hold on, Brother” was the whole choir, and Deanna Wilkinson sang.
 “He's Able” is Shirley Smith.
-I played guitar and bass on different ones on there.
-Now the guy that played regular bass was Bob Houston.
-The drummers, they were kids; one of the drummers was Danny Pietla, and one of them was Lew Jones played on a couple things, and Danny Curtin played on some, and Loretta played organ: Hammond B3, and Deanna played piano.
+I played guitar and bass on different songs.
+Now, the guy who played regular bass was Bob Houston.
+The drummers, they were kids; one of the drummers was Danny Pietila, and one of them was Lew Jones played on a couple of things, and Danny Curtin played on some, and Loretta played organ: Hammond B3, and Deanna played piano.”

 [“Something’s Got a Hold of Me” plays]